 A hallmark of our Spanish Studies program is the excellent training and professional development we provide full-time students through Graduate Teaching Assistantships.
-These awards provide students with full tuition scholarships, a living stipend of $8.000 for the first year and $8, 500 for the second year, and an intensive training program for teaching second language at the university level.
+These awards provide students with full tuition scholarships, and a living stipend of $8,500, which can be combined with other awards.
+It also includes an intensive training program for teaching second language at the university level.

 Interested applicants should request consideration for these competitive positions in their Statement of Purpose essay and on the application.
-Candidates for assistantships must take the Advanced Competency Exam in the language they wish to teach.
-Please consult with the Director of Graduate Studies for more information and an appointment to take the exam, which is administered in the department.
+Please contact Dr. Poulson for more information.

 Please note: these awards are available, on a competitive basis, to all full-time students, including international students.